-BRYAN BORLAND is the founder and publisher of Sibling Rivalry Press, an independent publishing house based in Alexander, Arkansas.
-In just over three years, SRP has published Poets & Writers Top Debut Fiction (Corona by Bushra Rehman), a Poets & Writers Top 12 Debut Poet (Skin Shift by Matthew Hittinger), a Pushcart Prize winner (“Self-Portrait with Exit Wounds” from Assaracus Issue 08/Ocean Vuong), a 2012 Lambda Award winner for Gay Poetry and 2012 Thom Gun Award finalist (He Do the Gay Man in Different Voices by Stephen S. Mills), five American Library Association “Over the Rainbow” recommended LGBT titles in 2011, 2012, and 2013 (Borland x 2, Vuong, Jones, Simmonds), an American Library Association “Over the Rainbow” top 10 favorite pick (When the Only Light Is Fire by Saeed Jones), Library Journal‘s “Best New Magazine” (Assaracus), and a finalist for the Bisexual Poetry Book of the Year (Shine by Donnelle McGee).
-SRP has been recognized as the 2013 Bisexual Publisher of the Year from the Bisexual Writers Association for dedication to quality literary content across the spectrum of sexuality.
+BRYAN BORLAND is the founder and publisher of Sibling Rivalry Press, an independent publishing house based in Alexander, Arkansas, he runs with his husband, SETH PENNINGTON.
+Since 2010, SRP has published Poets & Writers Top Debut Fiction, a Poets & Writers Top 12 Debut Poet, a Pushcart Prize winner, a Lambda Award winner for Gay Poetry, four Lambda Literary Award finalists, two Thom Gunn Award finalists, nine American Library Association “Over the Rainbow” recommended LGBT titles, two American Library Association “Over the Rainbow” top 10 favorite picks, one of Library Journal‘s “Best New Magazines,” one of Flavorwire‘s 50 books that define the last five years of literature, and a finalist for the Bisexual Poetry Book of the Year.
+SRP was also recognized as the 2013 Bisexual Publisher of the Year from the Bisexual Writers Association for dedication to quality literary content across the spectrum of sexuality.

-He is also the editor of Assaracus, the world’s only print journal dedicated exclusively to the gay poet and the editor of Lady Business: A Celebration of Lesbian Poetry, published in August 2012 by Sibling Rivalry Press and included on 2013′s “Over the Rainbow” list, which is the predecessor for SRP latest quarterly journal, Adrienne: A Poetry Journal of Queer Women.
+He is also the founding editor of Assaracus, the world’s only print journal dedicated exclusively to the gay poet, and the editor of Lady Business: A Celebration of Lesbian Poetry, published in August 2012 by Sibling Rivalry Press and included on 2013′s “Over the Rainbow” list, which is the predecessor for SRP’s latest quarterly journal, Adrienne: A Poetry Journal of Queer Women.